-TPAC is an accessible facility with a variety of services including wheelchair accommodations, accessible parking, assisted listening devices, open captioning, American Sign Language, audio description, TDD phone service, and large print and Braille programs.
-For general information on accessible services at Tennessee Performing Arts Center, or to address a specific concern, contact our Accessible Services team..
+TPAC is an accessible facility with a variety of services including wheelchair accommodations, accessible parking, assisted listening devices, open captioning, American Sign Language, audio description, and large print and Braille programs.
+For general information on accessible services at Tennessee Performing Arts Center, or to address a specific concern, contact our Accessible Services team.

 Purchasing Show Tickets

 Tickets may be purchased at TPAC.org, by phone at 615-782-4040, and in person at the TPAC Box Office.
-Tell the ticket agent you need accessible seating or click on “I or someone with me has an accessible need” when purchasing tickets from TPAC online.
+Tell the ticket agent you need accessible seating or select your seats from the Accessible Area when purchasing tickets from TPAC online.

-Accessible parking convenient to TPAC and War Memorial Auditorium is designated on the north side of 6th Avenue, between Deaderick Street and Charlotte Avenue.
+Convenient accessible parking is designated on the north side of 6th Avenue, between Deaderick Street and Dr. Martin L. King Jr. Blvd.
 Parking is free at any of the meters near TPAC with the required state permit displayed.
-Valet parking for performances at TPAC is provided by LAZ Parking and is available for $25 at the corner of Deaderick Street and 6th Avenue.
+Valet parking for performances at TPAC is provided by LAZ Parking and is available for $30 at the corner of Deaderick Street and 6th Avenue.

 Entrances to TPAC are fully accessible.
 Enter TPAC under the marquee on 6th Avenue or at the ramp to the right of the Deaderick Street entrance to the building.
 The accessible entrance to War Memorial Auditorium is located on Union Street, midway between 6th and 7th Avenues.
 From the sidewalk adjoining Legislative Plaza, take the ramp to the first level of the plaza and turn left.
 The ramp connects with the pedestrian crossing on Union Street.
-As you approach from Union Street, the double door on the right side of the building is marked as an accessible entrance (located in the Vietnam Veteran’s courtyard).
+As you approach from Union Street, the accessible double door is on the side of the building facing Vietnam Veteran’s courtyard.

 An interior ramp joins the lobbies of Andrew Jackson Hall and James K. Polk Theater.
 Whatever entrance you use, you can reach any of the three theaters at TPAC on foot or with a wheelchair.